-The commitment of the University of Illinois to the most fundamental principles of academic freedom, equality of opportunity, and human dignity requires that decisions involving students and employees be based on individual merit and be free from invidious discrimination in all its forms.
+The commitment of the University of Illinois System to the most fundamental principles of academic freedom, equality of opportunity, and human dignity requires that decisions involving students and employees be based on individual merit and be free from invidious discrimination in all its forms.

-University complaint and grievance procedures provide employees and students with the means for the resolution of complaints that allege a violation of this Statement.
+Complaint and grievance procedures provide employees and students with the means for the resolution of complaints that allege a violation of this Statement.
 Members of the public should direct their inquiries or complaints to the appropriate equal opportunity office.

 Chancellor’s Statement of Commitment to Persons with Disabilities

-Guided by the belief that people with disabilities are assets to the University, UIC is committed to full inclusion and participation of people with disabilities in all aspects of University life.
+Guided by the belief that people with disabilities are assets to the university, UIC is committed to full inclusion and participation of people with disabilities in all aspects of university life.
 We seek to provide an academic, social, and physical environment that makes disabled people integral to the diversity of perspectives that is vital to an academic community.

 UIC supports the principles of universally accessible design, alternative communication formats, and the expression of disability community and pride.
-At all levels of the University, UIC promotes equal opportunity, fair treatment, and the elimination of barriers for qualified individuals with disabilities.
+At all levels of the university, UIC promotes equal opportunity, fair treatment, and the elimination of barriers for qualified individuals with disabilities.

 Office for Access and Equity